 - 14-inch tires create a smooth ride, including on uneven pavement.

 - Compact design means its E-Bike battery can be charged on desks.

 - Pre-assembled upon arrival, so you can get cycling in record time.

 - Folding/unfolding it can take some elbow grease.

-The Rattan Fat Tire is capable of speeds around twenty-eight miles-per-hour, a considerable speed for bicycles of this kind.
+The Rattan Folding Electric Bike is capable of speeds around twenty eight miles-per-hour, a considerable speed for bicycles of this kind.
 During laboratory testing, these models had a total mileage of eighty miles off of one charge.
 Whilst impressive, it should be noted that laboratory testing is a very comfortable environment for the product, and so that number will very likely be reduced in the real world.

 This performance is made possible by this brand’s namesake, that being the Intelligent Power Assist System that optimizes the energy-efficiency of the cycle’s motor and the connected battery.
 This increases the mileage and squeezes more out of the 48V 500W brushless gear motors packed inside this bicycle.